Matter-and-Form/Open3D/README.md

 ## A Minimum Build

-This fork of the <a href="https://github.com/isl-org/Open3D">Open3D repository</a> provides a lightweight build of the Open3D library.
+This fork provides a minimal build of the <a href="https://github.com/isl-org/Open3D">Open3D library</a>.
 This build includes only the core computational modules and excludes the machine learning and visualization modules.

 ## Build Instructions

-1. After first cloning the repository, intialize and update the third party submodules:
+1. After first cloning the repository, initialize and update the third party submodules:
 ```
 git submodule update --init --recursive

 ```

-2. Run the build script to build Open3D dependencies and Open3D.
+2. Run the build script to build Open3D and its dependencies.
 ```
 scripts/build-all